UNDP-Data/geohub/documentation/docs/data/introduction.md

+---
+title: What forms of data is available within the GeoHub?
+---

 # What forms of data is available within the GeoHub?

 The GeoHub hosts raster and vector data which is preprocessed.